Pomtua/odin-recipes/README.md

-This project is about recipes created using the HTML.
+This project is about recipes created using the HTML and CSS.